Surgical Navigation

 Computer-assisted surgical navigation allows for total knee replacement to be performed without drilling a hole in the end of the femur and pushing a metal rod into the femur to gauge alignment the way that traditional total knee replacement surgery does.
 It is very likely that studies will show that elimination of this rod in the femur will drastically reduce the incidence of micro-embolism of bone marrow, air, and fat during total knee replacement surgery.
 Micro-embolism is often a subtle problem that can cause temporary confusion and mild breathing trouble after surgery.
 Occasionally the problem can be more serious, especially if two knees are replaced at the same time.
 There are few, if any, additional risks with these techniques.
 However unlikely, it is theoretically possible that if a patient fell early after surgery, that person’s tibia or femur could crack through one of the small pin holes in the bone used to fix the reference frames.
 This was reported in one case performed in Europe in the past.
 What we do know is that the system can objectively track range of motion, ligament balance, and limb alignment more accurately than any surgeon can gauge on his own.

-We have currently navigated more than 250 total knee arthroplasties and this represents one of the longest and largest series of computer-assisted total knee arthroplasty in the United States.
+Dr. Murphy has performed more than 400 partial and total knee arthroplasties and this represents one of the longest and largest series of computer-assisted total knee arthroplasty in the United States.
+He also performed the first computer-assisted total knee arthroplasty in New England (May of 2002) and is the immediate past president and executive board member of the International Society for Computer Assisted Orthopedic Surgery.
 It is clear that these methods are efficient, accurate, and as safe or safer than traditional methods.
 More information about computer-assisted surgical navigation for total knee replacement surgery can be viewed on the links below.

 Get Acrobat